freedomofpress/dangerzone/BUILD.md

 python waf distclean all --target-arch=32bit --msvc_targets=x86
 ```

-Finally, install the PyInstaller module into your pipenv:
+Finally, install the PyInstaller module into your poetry environment:

 ```
 python setup.py install
 exit
 ```

-Now the next time you use PyInstaller to build GPG Sync, the `.exe` file should not be flagged as malicious by anti-virus.
+Now the next time you use PyInstaller to build dangerzone, the `.exe` file should not be flagged as malicious by anti-virus.

 ### If you want to build the installer